gve-sw/ChangeMerakiPSKsOnAllNetworks/README.md

 # Change Meraki MR Pre-Shared Key on all Networks

 This is a simple Python script that takes a PSK.csv file as input to change the Pre-Shared Keys (PSK) for the specified SSIDs for all networks in an organization.
-You also need a networks.csv file if you would like the script to only operate on those network names.
-If you want all networks in the org, just leave that file empty.

 Before going off to make the changes, it will print out to console a summary of the SSIDs and PSKs and the list of all networks it will affect.
 It will then ask for confirmation from the operator of the script.

+If you would like the script to only operate on a sub-set of networks in your organization, please create a **networks.csv** file as specified below in the same directory as the python script.

 ## Dependencies and initial setup: